dharinichandrashekar/tetris-basic-version/README.md

-# tetris-basic-version
+# Tetris game - basic version
-This is a basic version of the Tetris game, built using HTML, CSS and JavaScript
+This is a basic version of the Tetris game, built using HTML, CSS, and JavaScript.